 Finally, this innovative technology is designed to support live video conferencing between the PICU team in-house overnight and the on-service attending, at home.
 Any member of the team may request a teleconference with the attending for the purpose of virtual bedside evaluation of a new patient, reassessment of a patient whose condition may be deteriorating, or a team meeting with other subspecialty consultants and family members at the bedside.
 One of the many advantages of this technology is that it allows the on-call fellow the opportunity to be on the frontline, independently leading the unit overnight while still having access to appropriate faculty supervision.
 All faculty live in close proximity to the hospital and can return to the hospital within minutes to provide direct supervision of the fellow when needed.

 The PICU at MassGeneral Hospital for Children provides an active critical care transport service for local and regional hospitals throughout New England.
 All transport calls are fielded by the PICU fellow by telephone or, in some cases, via telemedicine link between the PICU and the outlying hospital.
 The PICU fellow is required to assess the level of acuity of the patient and to identify the patient’s immediate and transport needs.
 He/she is expected to provide management advice to the referring physician, determine and coordinate the best mode of transport, and provide ongoing consultation with the transporting team en route to the PICU.
 All of this is done under the direct supervision of the on-service attending.
-Senior fellows interested in moonlighting as a transport physician may request permission from the Program Director to do so as long as these hours abide by the duty hours rules set by the ACGME.

 The block rotations in the first year of the Pediatric Intensive Care Unit (PICU) fellowship training are focused on the development of clinical skills in the ICU, advanced airway management, and an introduction to the principles of research design and performance.
 Clinical rotations typically include two months in the PICU, one month in the Pediatric Burn ICU at Shriners Hospitals for Children- Boston next door to Massachusetts General Hospital, one month in the Cardiac Intensive Care Unit at Children’s Hospital Boston, and one month in Anesthesia.
 Fellows also gain experience providing procedural sedation to infants and children undergoing painful procedures or studies requiring no movement.